A BRIEF HISTORY OF THE MAORI

 Meanwhile missionaries went to New Zealand.
 The first was Samuel Marsden who arrived in 1814.
 However, at first, the missionaries had little success.
 The first Roman Catholic missionaries arrived in 1838.

 Then in 1817 the laws of New South Wales were extended to New Zealand.
-However, in reality there was little law and order among the European settlers and some of them appealed to the British government for help.
-So in 1833 the government sent a man named James Busby as 'official British Resident'.
-The British government were concerned about the way people were buying land from the Maori and they wanted it to be properly regulated.
+However, in reality, there was little law and order among the European settlers and some of them appealed to the British government for help.
+So in 1833, the government sent a man named James Busby as 'official British Resident'.
+The British government was concerned about the way people were buying land from the Maori and they wanted it to be properly regulated.
 Busby's job was to unite the Maori tribes into a federation that the British could deal with.
 In 1838 Busby was replaced with a man named William Hobson.

 At first the British government reluctant to make New Zealand a colony.
 However, they changed their minds when they feared the French were about to do so.
 In 1840 William Hobson persuaded the Maori to accept annexation by the treaty of Waitangi.
 The Maori accepted the sovereignty of the British crown.
 In return, the Maoris became British subjects and they were guaranteed possession of their land.
 However, despite the treaty, the British and the Maori soon quarreled.
 Also in 1840, Hobson made Auckland the capital of New Zealand.

 The white population of New Zealand grew at a tremendous rate.
 By 1861 it was almost 100,000.
 By 1881 it was nearly 500,000.
 However, the Maori were increasingly discontented.
 Some Maoris in North Island appointed a king in 1858.
 In 1860 simmering Maori resentment broke out into war.
 The fighting dragged on until 1872.
-As a result of the war, large amounts of land was confiscated from rebel tribes.
+As a result of the war, large amounts of land were confiscated from rebel tribes.

 Furthermore the Maori suffered from diseases introduced to New Zealand by Europeans and their numbers declined drastically.
 In 1769, when Cook arrived, there were about 100,000 Maori.
 By 1896 their numbers had fallen to 42,000.